NVIDIA/nim-deploy/cloud-service-providers/oracle/workshops/VSS Workshop on OKE.md

 ### VSS Pod Stuck in Init:2/3

-This is **normal** - VSS waits for the LLM to be healthy.
+This is **normal** — VSS waits for the LLM to be healthy.
 Check LLM status:

 ```bash
 kubectl logs -n vss nim-llm-0 --tail=10
 ```

-Once LLM shows "Uvicorn running", VSS will start automatically.
+Once the LLM shows "Uvicorn running", VSS will start automatically.
 This can take 15-20 minutes.

 ### Pods Stuck in Pending (Insufficient GPU)